Since 2017

 Step 3

-4. I stir with a spoon until the mixture resembles dry flakes — that's the right texture before kneading.
+4. I stir everything with a spoon until it has the consistency of dry flakes – at this stage the dough looks like coarse crumbs.

 Step 4

-5. I knead by hand right in the bowl (or on the counter) until a uniform ball forms — soft, warm, non-sticky.
-Cover with a cloth and rest at least 5 minutes — short rest is fine for unleavened dough.
+5. Then I knead the mixture by hand, right in the bowl or on the counter.
+You should get a uniform ball – soft, warm and not sticky to the hands.
+I cover it with a towel and leave it to rest for at least 5 minutes.

 Step 5

-6. While the dough rests, I prepare the sour cream sauce.
-Press the garlic through a press into a bowl of sour cream.
+6. Meanwhile I prepare the sour cream sauce.
+I press the garlic through a press into a bowl of sour cream – the garlic releases the most aroma on contact with the cold dairy base.

 Step 6